reach-sh/reach-lang/docs-md/src/guide-changelog.md

 ## 0.1.2: 2020/09 - 2021/07

-Version 0.1.2 is the current Reach release version.
+Version 0.1.2 is an old Reach release version.

 It is the last version that supports Algorand using TEAL3; if you deployed a contract on Algorand using Reach version 0.1.2, you will need to continue accessing it via the 0.1.2 version of the Reach standard library.